10 Vintage Motorcycle Brands

 6: Norton

 As becomes clear from this list, competition amongst British motorcycle makers was particularly fierce in the 1950s, '60s and into the '70s.
-What allowed the Norton brand to make a name for itself was its ability to produce a handful of models that had an enviable combination: They were very, very fast, durable and just looked good.
+What allowed the Norton brand to make a name for itself was its penchant for producing motorcycles that had an enviable combination: they were very, very fast, durable and just looked good.
 High on the list for combining all three attributes was the Norton Commando, a vintage bike many experts point to as desirable.
 "In my opinion it was one of the sexiest bikes built," says author and journalist Stein.
 "It is an absolutely gorgeous bike."

 Advertisement